remla25-team18/operation/docs/deployment.md

 - Istio ingress gateway: load balancer that handles incoming HTTPS traffic (requests) to the mesh.
 - Rate limiting: an Envoy filter limits the amount of requests per minute to 10.
 - Istio virtual service: with a destination rule, traffic is split 90% going to app version 1 and 10% to app version 2.
 Sticky sessions are used to ensure the versions are consistent.
-- Model communication: an HTTP POST request gets the review sentiment prediction.
+- App-Model communication: an HTTP POST request is sent from the app to model service to get a prediction for the user comment sentiment .

-This can be visualized in the diagram below:
+The flow of traffic can be conceptually visualized in the following diagram:

 <div align="center">